fabianocouto/fabianocouto/README.md

 I'm Senior Software Engineer from Rio de Janeiro, Brazil.

+I appreciate and encourage the creation of simple solutions, clean code, responsive and symmetrical designs.
+I like to think about my codes and know that I created a true work of art, paying attention to the smallest details.
+I'm almost as perfectionist as Steve Jobs' father, who was even concerned with the wood at the bottom of drawers.

 I believe that the future will be entirely in the clouds and that web applications will dominate the world.
 Computers and cell phones will only need a web browser.

 <div class="d-block">